9-1-1 Supervisor Leadership Academy

 - Leaving Blue: 50 Lessons on Retiring Well from Law Enforcement

-Note: Not every instructor appear at each academy.
+Note: Not every instructor appears at each academy.

 Meet Our Instructors

 He has spent more than 100 hours in comm centers monitoring calls, talking with dispatchers, and interviewing supervisors.
 Joe is the co-author of a forthcoming book on dispatch supervision and leadership.

 Pattie is an adjunct faculty member in the graduate dispute resolution program at Southern Methodist University in Dallas, Texas.
 She is the author of two Minibuks™ Stop The Dreaded Drama: 55 Tips for Ending Destructive Conflict and Stop Avoiding Conflict: Learn How to Address Disputes Before They Erupt.

 Dr. Giacomini is an award-winning leader, and pioneered the integration of conflict resolution, mediation, restorative justice and inclusive excellence principles and practices into professional development initiatives.
 Her career includes more than a decade of managing conflict programs.